 - Always check the link before clicking.
 Hover over it to preview the URL, and look carefully for misspelling or other irregularities.

 - Enter your username and password only over a secure connection.
-Look for the “https” prefix before the site URL, indicating the site it secure.
-If there is no “s,” beware.
+Look for the “https” prefix before the site URL, indicating the connection to the site is secure.

 — Kaspersky Lab (@kaspersky) January 5, 2015